arcticsecurity/website.bitfactor/_posts/2021-02-12-solarwinds-going-beyond-attribution---all-in-a-days-work-for-a-bicycle-repair-man.md

 ## Why are you singling them out?

 Their case is actual and well known and if a tragedy on such a scale can contribute to the common good, then we should seize the opportunity.
-On 2021-01-12, we reached out to Solarwinds to confirm that the network assets we used for the evaluation actually belong to them.
+On 2021-01-12, we reached out to SolarWinds to confirm that the network assets we used for the evaluation actually belong to them.
 We even offered them the findings to help them mitigate them.
 Unfortunately, they did not respond to our requests and we are now publishing our results in this blog post.

 Given the constraints I lay out below, they clearly have not done their due diligence and as a result we have this mess, where threat actors must have had a field day in gaining initial access to the company - no zero days needed.